julieahlquist/CA_fizzbuzz_week2/README.md

 Question 3.
 In your README to the best of your knowledge please explain the difference between using === and == in JS?

+Question 4.
+In your README to the best of your knowledge please explain why we are moving (number % 5 === 0) to the top?